 A great benefit of solar panel installation for companies is you have a grant income potential.
 Even though there are changes in the exporting rates, companies can get additional revenue through the SEG grant.
 Moreover, you will be able to save money on your electric bills.

-Even with the FiT not being functional any longer, any suppliers are providing rates similar to this grant.
+Even with the FiT no longer being functional, any suppliers are providing rates similar to this grant.
 With this, you can make higher savings on your solar panel system.
-Additionally, several tax reliefs make solar PV system installation very attractive for businesses.
+Additionally, several tax reliefs make solar PV system installation attractive to businesses.

 Produce Green Energy

 The best thing about installing a solar PV system for your business is you reduce your carbon footprint.
 This is a renewable energy that produces clean and green energy.
-You will not be contributing to the increase in carbon footprint in the environment.
+You will not be contributing to the increase in environmental carbon footprint.

-Non-renewable energy sources lead to carbon emissions which can be bad for the environment.
-This increases the carbon footprint, which will harm future generations in the long term.
-With solar energy, you will be creating a sustainable and safer environment for everyone.
+Non-renewable energy sources lead to carbon emissions, which can harm the environment.
+This increases the carbon footprint, harming future generations in the long term.
+With solar energy, you will create a sustainable and safer environment for everyone.
 The positive environmental changes will be beneficial for society to a great extent.

 Drawbacks of a Commercial Solar Panel